Convert Field Operator

 -

-String: You'll sometimes see strings referred to as text.
-But this doesn't mean strings can only contain letters.
-Data stored as a string can include numbers, letters, symbols, and spaces.
-Strings can be as short as a few letters or contain entire paragraphs.
+String: This data type represents text, but can include numbers, letters, symbols, and spaces.
+You'll sometimes see strings referred to as text that can be as short as a few letters or contain entire paragraphs.

-The Unqork Designer Platform handles each data type a little differently.
-And sometimes you'll need to convert the data collected in a field from one type to another.
-The Convert Field operator lets you convert entire columns in a data table or fields in an array at once.
+The Unqork Designer Platform handles each data type differently.
+At times, you'll need to convert the data collected in a field from one type to another.
+The Convert Field operator lets you convert entire columns of a data table or fields into an array An array is a type of object that stores one or more data types.
+Data types supported in arrays include numbers, strings, and objects. simultaneously.

-You’ll find the Convert Field operator under the Table group at the left of the Data Workflow canvas.
+You’ll find the Convert Field operator under the Table group to the left of the Data Workflow canvas.

 Similar Data Workflow Operators